 - 1. Deliberate violent behavior that poses a direct threat to the health or safety of others; - 2.
 Extortion, meaning the gaining of money or other property by force or threat; - 3.
 Conduct that constitutes coercion, as defined by Section 1.07, Penal Code; or - 4.
-Conduct that constitutes the offense of: - a.
-Public lewdness under Section 21.07, Penal Code; - b.
-Indecent exposure under Section 21.08; Penal Code; - c.
-Criminal mischief under Section 28.03, Penal Code; - d.
-Personal hazing under Section 37.152; or - e.
-Harassment under Section 42.07(a)(1), Penal Code, of a student or district employee.
+Conduct that constitutes the offense of:

+Public lewdness under Penal Code 21.07:

+Indecent exposure under Penal Code 21.08;

+Criminal mischief under Penal Code 28.03;

+Hazing under Education Code 37.152; or

+Harassment under Penal Code 42.07(a)(1) of a student or district employee.